How to Successfully Host a Vegetarian for Thanksgiving is rather easy and often worried about for little reason. Keep reading for tips.

 Don’t be that person that sits there at the table telling people they shouldn’t be eating meat.

 People have to deal with enough stress and drunk and annoying relatives as it is…don’t be the one that gives Vegetarians a bad name.

 Bring Your Own Dish:

-Whenever my husband and I go over to anyone’s house who is having us for dinner or over for a small gathering and we mention we are Vegetarian and we immediately always tell them not to stress as we will bring our own.
-And we do.
+Whenever my husband and I go over to anyone’s house who is having us for dinner or over for a small gathering and we mention we are Vegetarian.

 Thanksgiving of course is a little different and you should not be expected to drag a whole Thanksgiving meal to someone’s house hosting Thanksgiving.